tejascw/Tecnomatix/README.md

    ```
 2. **Install Required Software**: Ensure you have Technomatix Process Simulate installed.
 3. **Run the Simulation**: Open the project file in Technomatix and run the simulation.

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request.
-For major changes, please open an issue first to discuss what you would like to change.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.